LilithRainbows/HabboAirPlus/README.txt

 -Fixed dynamic get of isRoomOwner function
 -Fixed textfield image loading
--Added visual color indicator to know if a command is valid
+-Added visual color indicator to know if a command is valid -Disabled chat input flood lock to allow using commands even with flood